galaxyproject/training-material/topics/transcriptomics/tutorials/clipseq/tutorial.md

 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
 What does the y-axis represent in Figure 3?
 >    > 2.
-What is the meaning of the read and blue line?
+What is the meaning of the red and blue line?
 >    > 3.
 What does the headline of Figure 3 tell you?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
-PCR duplication occur naturally in any NGS experiment during the PCR amplification of the genetic material.
-CLIP-Seq is prone to many PCR duplicates because of the sparse material that is obtained during a CLIP-Seq experiment resulting in many occasions in high PCR cycles.
+PCR duplications occur naturally in any NGS experiment during the PCR amplification of the genetic material.
+CLIP-Seq is prone to many PCR duplicates because of the sparse material that is obtained during a CLIP-Seq experiment resulting in high PCR cycles in many occasions.
 The y-axis in Figure 3 represents the portion of reads with the specific duplication level.
 An exact sequence match is needed to detect a duplicated read.
 More information can be found here: http://www.cureffi.org/2012/12/11/how-pcr-duplicates-arise-in-next-generation-sequencing/ .
 >    > > 2.
-The blue line shows the duplication levels distribution of the full sequence set.
-The red line depicts an ideal curve after a de-duplication step (duplicates filtered out).
+The blue line shows the duplication level distribution of the full sequence set.
+The red line depicts an ideal curve after a de-duplication step (duplicates are filtered out).
 Spikes in the red line come from different duplication levels in the original data (blue line).
 >    > > 3.
-The headline states an expected value of reads that would remain after duplicated reads would be filtered out.
+The headline states an expected value of reads that would remain after a de-duplication step.
 A high percentage suggest, that no de-duplication step is needed.
 This should also correspond with the red line.
 >    > {: .solution }
 >    {: .question}
 {: .hands_on}